Facets-cloud/facets-cloud.github.io/docs/compliance/README.md

 [ClamAV](https://www.clamav.net/) are installed in every node launched by Facets.
 Facets is responsible for updating and ensuring the ClamAV agents are running all the time.
 >ClamAV antivirus scan results are pushed to a permanent storage from which the results can be downloaded.
+In future, these results will be available in SIEM dashboard as well.

 ## Security Information and Event Management (SIEM)
 Facets.cloud comes with pre-integration with [Falco](https://falco.org/).
 Falco provides the cloud-native runtime security